Search our Guidelines.

 To begin a membership, each new member sends a start-up administrative fee to the SMI office, along with their share for the first month.
 The start-up administrative fee is currently $200, and is non-refundable.
 New members will also normally be assigned to send their shares for the second and occasional third months to the office, although some may be directed to send to a member need to maintain basic amounts of share money for needs.

 C. Sending Shares

 After the first two or three months of membership, the next nine or ten months you will send your share to a member in need.
-Then, on your anniversary month of becoming a member, you will send your share to the office, and the following eleven months you will again send your monthly share to another member with a medical need.
-Eleven months of shares to a member, then one to the office, will then continue as long as you remain a member.
+Then, in your second year as a member, one month you will send your share to the office, and eleven months you will send your monthly share to another member with a medical need.
+Eleven months of shares to a member, and one to the office, will then continue as long as you remain a member.